everyday Dharma

 • in praise of maladjustment

-Who is maladjusted?
-It is someone who lost the ability to be surprised.
-We must re-learn how to be surprised.
 Alice Walker has good advice for all of us who practice mindfulness meditation: Expect nothing.
 Live frugally on surprise.
-As a meditation teacher, I’m happy when folks describe feelings familiar from childhood resurfacing in meditation,…
+As a meditation teacher, I’m happy when folks describe feelings familiar from childhood resurfacing in meditation, such as waking up in the morning and feeling excited for no particular reason.
+Feeling causelessly excited by life; it…

 Read More